gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 The above books contain great engineering wisdom and in my opinion they are written in a open-minded way.
 The readers have some leeway for their own thinking.
 The books give more background about the practices, trade-offs and **why** these practices are useful.
-Although they miss the catchy name - _Clean Code_ is matchless.
-However _Clean Code_ is a classic and still a required read because it contains timeless advice.
-Just make sure you don't apply the practices blindly and without judgement.
+Nonetheless _Clean Code_ is a classic and a required read because it contains timeless advice for programmers of all levels.
+Just make sure you don't apply the practices blindly.

-Last but not least, I want to point out that _Clean Code_ is an brilliant name and a great foundation for other software engineering inventions.
+Last but not least, I want to point out that _Clean Code_ is a brilliant name and a great foundation for other software engineering practices.
 I came up with one of my own :grin::

 - [**_The Continuous Clean Code Process (CCCP)_**](/blog/posts/cccp/) - cleaning